DanielPollithy/danielpollithy.github.io/_posts/2018-04-08-a-neural-network-in-plain-python.md

 - [Calculating a feed forward net by hand](http://blog.pollithy.com/personal/calculating-a-feed-forward-net-by-hand)
 - [Backpropagation](http://blog.pollithy.com/personal/backpropagation)

-As long as it is possible, I am a fan of implementing simple version of what I have learned from scratch.
+As long as it is possible, I am a fan of implementing a simple version from scratch of what I have learned.
 That is why I built a small python neural network **without numpy or scikit**.

 ### Object oriented approach